Abu'l-Hasan Sani al-Mulk: Family

 He was born in Kashan, Iran.
-He was the uncle of Mohammad Ghaffari (Kamal ol Molk), who became an acclaimed court painter during the reign of Nasser al-Din Shah.
-He was the oldest son of Mīrzā Moḥammad Ḡaffārī, and great-nephew of Abu’l-Ḥasan Mostawfī.
+He was the uncle of Mohammad Ghaffari (Kamal ol Molk), who became an acclaimed court painter during the reign of Naser al-Din Shah.
+He was the oldest son of Mīrzā Moḥammad Ḡaffārī, and great-nephew of Abu'l-Hasan Mostawfi Ghaffari.
 In total, there were 11 significantly talented painters in his family line.

 Education

 Scholars agree that he was likely taught by his father Mīrzā Moḥammad Ḡaffārī before becoming a pupil of Mihr ʿAlī.
 Mihr Ali was a renowned painter and master of Fatḥ Alī Shāh's court.
 Abu'l-Hasan went to Europe to continue his education sometime between the 1820s and 1830s, although most of the information about his time abroad focuses on his two to three year stay in Italy.
 There are several possibilities for his motivations to go abroad.
 It is not clear if he paid his own way or if he was sponsored by the court.
 Yale professor of Iranian studies Abbas Amanat offers three theories.
 One of Amanat's theories is that he went to Europe using personal funds due to the state of Iran's financial constraints and changing court politics with the demise of the Āqāsī government.
 These changes meant that the court commissioned fewer and smaller paintings, making it difficult for a painter to earn a living.
 Amanat's second theory is predicated on changes in the court order when Mīrzā Taqī Khān became the Shah's tutor and chief of the army.
 Because the new court order likely included promoting modern artistic culture beyond the court and in the press, Abu'l-Hasan may have been terminated as a court painter and sent to Europe by the government to learn about the art of the press.
 Amanat's third theory is that he was influenced to go abroad by prominent European artists in Iran at the time, including the Italian-French army engineer officer and watercolor artist Colonel F. Colombari.
 Some of Abu'l-Hasan's later watercolor portraits and a sketch of the crown prince in 1845 resemble the Colonel's style, suggesting that he had significant influence on him.